surniaulula/wpsso/readme.txt

 = 3.37.6-3 =

 (2016/12/04) Fixed the sharing URL value for BuddyPress users (Pro version).
 Optimized wp_cache and transient caching for multilingual sites.
 Added a new method to update transient arrays and keep the original transient expiration time.
 Added several new Schema meta tags.

-= 3.37.5-1 =

-(2016/11/28) Fixed BuddyPress user page detection when current object is a post (Pro version).